 - Now it’s time to tell Microsoft Word how you’ll invoke your Macro in MS Word.
 In today’s guide we’ll opt to assign it to a specific button.

-- Therefore, your next step is to click on the button icon so that your macro can be operated from the Quick Access Toolbar (located in the upper left hand side of your screen next to the Word icon, Save button and Undo/Redo buttons.
+- Therefore, your next step is to click on the Button icon so that your macro can be run from the Quick Access Toolbar (located in the upper left hand side of your screen next to the Word icon, Save button and Undo/Redo buttons).

-- You can hit the Modify icon to select an icon and rename it.
+- You can hit the Modify icon to select an icon and define your button label.

 - After we set, click OK to add the button to the Quick Access Toolbar.